nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h2>Basic Data Types</h2>

 C supports a very small number of data types, each with a unique combination of size and interpretation.
 Basic data types are shown in the figure below.
-Note that while the sizes shown are typical and what we will use in general discussion in this book, they are not guaranteed.
-In particular, sizes depend on the hardware and the compiler—the program that turns your code into instructions the computer can actually execute (more on this later).
+Note that while the sizes shown are typical they are not guaranteed.
+In particular, sizes depend on the hardware and the compiler—the program that turns your code into instructions the computer can actually execute.

 <img src="../1.
 Programming Fundamentals/images/data_types.png">

 <h3>char</h3>

 A char (pronounced either “car” or “char”) is the smallest data type—a mere 8 bits long—and is used to encode characters.
 With only 8 bits, there are only 2^{8}=256 possible values for a char (from 00000000 to 11111111).
-On most machines you will use, these 8 bits are interpreted via the American Standard Code for Information Interchange (or ASCII) character-encoding scheme, which maps 128 number sequences to letters, basic punctuation, and upper- and lower-case letters.
+On most machines you will use, these 8 bits are interpreted via the American Standard Code for Information Interchange (or ASCII) character-encoding scheme, which maps 128 number sequences to letters, basic punctuation, and upper and lower case letters.
 A subset of this mapping is shown in the figure below - please don’t try to memorize it.
 Another, much more expressive character-encoding scheme you may encounter (particularly when needing to encode non-English characters) is Unicode (which requires more than 1 byte).

 <img src="../1.
 Programming Fundamentals/images/char.png">